 In Colorado, offering money or other benefits to a juror to influence their decision is bribery.
 Bribing a juror is a class 4 felony.
-The penalties for bribery of a juror includes up to 6 years in prison and a fine of up to $500,000.
-In this article, our Colorado criminal defense lawyers will address:
+The penalties for bribery of a juror include up to 6 years in prison and a fine of up to $500,000.
+In this article, our Denver Colorado criminal defense lawyers will address:

 - 1. What is bribery?

 - 2. What is bribing a juror?

 - 3. What are examples of juror bribery in Colorado?

 - 4. What are the penalties for bribing a juror?

 Bribery is offering money, favors, goods, or any other benefit for the purpose of influencing a person’s actions or decisions.
 Bribery benefits include any gain or advantage and includes gains or advantages to a third party.
 Bribery generally involves money, but may also include property, beneficial treatment, or sexual services.